cehfisher/cehfisher.github.io/content/blog/top-ten/index.md

 Studies have shown exercise can help decrease stress, increase memory, and also boost overall brain cognition.
 What's not to love?
 I'm no brogrammer, but I make it a point to run/walk every day I can.
 On weeks when I'm lucky, I find time for yoga as well.

 If running/walking is not your thing, think about buying an under-the-desk bike you can peddle in the middle of meetings, while Karen drones on about the latest sales projections.
 Or start even smaller and swap out your boring old office chair with a stability ball chair.
-You might not end up with abs of steel, but it will at least help your balance and posture.
+You might not end up with abs of steel, but it will at least help improve your balance and posture.

 <hr>